AndoniaLee/Advanced_Python_Final_Project/Documentation.md

 In the game, the player controls the paddle via the left and right keyboard keys.
 The game consists of two states: Beginning and End：

 In Beginning, the player can play the game and each time the paddle catches a ball, the player adds one point to the score, which is displayed in the top left corner of the window.
 Method 'check_collide' will monitor if the ball has been successfully taken by the paddle and achieve a ball bounce if the player does not lose.
 In addition to the player controlling the paddle, the game is made more difficult by generating an extra ball every 1000 frames.
-When the player does not receive the ball, the game fails and the game goes to the state End.
+When the player could not get the ball, the game fails and the game goes to the state End.

 In state End, the game displays the player's final score.
 The player can replay the game by pressing the R button.